micser/musicco/README.md

 # Changelog

-## v2.0.4 (in development)
+## v2.1.0 (in development)
   Dependency updates
   Allow re-running the setup wizard
-  Fix am issue where the mini toolbar would show up when unwanted No other plans, report bugs!
+  Fixed an issue where the mini toolbar would show up when unwanted Minor UI refresh around header

 ## v2.0.3
   Fixed issue playing files containing a #